-20. PRE-DEVELOPMENT ASSISTANCE How It Works Pre-development assistance.
+20. PRE-DEVELOPIV IENT ASSISTANCE How It Works Pre-development assistance.
 Grants or low interest loans for pre-development (evaluation of site constraints and opportunities, development feasibility, conceptual planning, etc.) to reduce pre-development costs.
-Fund Sources CDBG, General Fund (with CRA) Benefits " Reduces what are often risky pre- development costs for developments that fulfill community goals. " Enables developers and communities to explore wider range of project possibilities, particularly those that can meet more community as well as private sector objectives.
-Drawbacks " Can be perceived as favoring particular developers or property owners. " CDBG is only available in eligible areas

-21. NEW MARKETS TAX CREDITS (FEDERAL PROGRAM, ADMINISTERED BY A COMMUNITY DEVELOPMENT ENTITY)

-How It Works The New Markets Tax Credits (NMTC) program is designed to attract capital investment to low-income communities by allowing investors to receive a tax credit (against their Federal income tax) in return for equity investments in Community Development Entities (CDEs), which invest in low-income communities.
+Fund Sources CDBG, General Fund, Urban Renewal Benefits " Reduces what are often risky pre- development costs for developments that fulfill community goals. " Enables developers and communities to explore wider range of project possibilities, particularly those that can meet more community as well as private sector objectives.
+Drawbacks " Can be perceived as favoring particular developers or property owners. " CDBG and Urban Renewal are only available in eligible areas 21.
+NEW MARKETS T AX CREDITS (FEDERAL PROGRAM, ADMINISTERED BY A COMMUNITY DEVELOPMENT ENTITY) How It Works The New Markets Tax Credits (NMTC) program is designed to attract capital investment to low-income communities by allowing investors to receive a tax credit (against their Federal income tax) in return for equity investments in Community Development Entities (CDEs), which invest in low-income communities.
 The tax credit is 39% of the original investment, claimed over seven years.
 Fund Sources Investors Benefits " Relatively low-cost source of equity for appropriate projects. " Projects can be construction (new or rehabilitation). " NMTC can be bundled with many other funding sources such as TIF.
-Drawbacks " NMTC are only available for use in areas identified as distressed within a community. " Requires partnership with a CDE to receive the NMTC. " It takes added time to secure NMTC due to federally required process.

-22. MICROENTERPRISE AND SMALL BUSINESS LOANS

-How It Works Direct loans to help start-ups, micro-enterprises and small businesses expand or become established.
-Fund Sources Urban Renewal, CDBG Benefits " Targeted to support small businesses and start-ups " Can be tailored to support local economic development strategies Drawbacks " Requires careful underwriting and program administration to reduce public sector risk
+Drawbacks " NMTC are only available for use in areas identified as distressed within a community. " Requires partnership with a CDE to receive the NMTC. " Costly and complex to use " It takes added time to secure NMTC due to federally required process.
+22. MICROENTERP RISE AND SMALL BUSINESS LOANS How It Works Direct loans to help start-ups, micro-enterprises and small businesses expand or become established.
+Fund Sources Urban Renewal (for capital only), CDBG Benefits " Targeted to support small businesses and start-ups " Can be tailored to support local economic development strategies